DigitalDJ/monitor/README.md

                 // the conditions below will determine the colour the label that is directly above the text "staleAfter": 3600,
                 "failure": [ "command not found" ]
+            },
+            "icloud":
+            {
+                "type": "icloud",
+                "staleAfter": 3600,
+                // the uuid, product type (iPhoneX,X) or full name of your device "deviceName": "Joe's iPhone",
+                "credentials": "your@appleid.com:password"
             }
         }
     }